Programmable Spectral Filter Arrays using Phase Spatial Light Modulator: Prior Work

-Assorted pixels \cite{narasimhan2005enhancing} refers to a technique where a grayscale image sensor is augmented by placing an array of filters on top to provide enhanced perception of spectrum, polarization and/or dynamic range.
+\paragraph{Assorted pixels.} Assorted pixels \cite{narasimhan2005enhancing} refers to a technique where a grayscale image sensor is augmented by placing an array of filters on top to provide enhanced perception of spectrum, polarization and/or dynamic range.
 Assorted pixels have been extended to hyperspectral imaging as well, where a narrowband spectral filter array is tiled on top of the sensor \cite{Lambrechts2014cmos}.
-This approach can be interpreted as an extension of the commonly used Bayer patterns, or color filter arrays \cite{bayer1976color}.
-While spectral filter arrays do speedup the acquisition time, down to a single image, there is an inherent loss in spatial resolution due to the tiling of the filter array, which can be quite significant when we seek to resolve at high spectral resolutions, over a large waveband.
-The main contribution of this paper is in the spirit of assorted pixels; but unlike existing work, where the spectral arrays are fixed at fabrication, the proposed optical design permits a \textit{programmable} array of spectral filters which enhances the scope of the technique in many interesting ways.
+The main contribution of our work is in the spirit of assorted pixels; but unlike existing work, where the spectral arrays are fixed at fabrication, the proposed optical design permits a \textit{programmable} array of spectral filters which enhances the scope of the technique in many interesting ways.
+For the same reasons, we refer to our approach as \textit{programmable assorted pixels (ProAsPix)}.